Matt1479/TypeScript-Udemy/README.md

 or `const someString = 'string';`

-Adding a + infront of each variable converts it into a number type.
+Adding a + in front of each variable converts it into a number type: `return +num1 + +num2; // this is going to be a type of number`

 <br>